 The Madura suite consists of the following modules:

 - Madura Perspectives uses Vaadin and Madura Bundles to deliver a frame application that accepts sub applications as dynamic plugins.
 The sub applications inherit the Vaadin theme selected by the framework as well as the permissions.
 Sub applications can be added, updates and removed without restarting the frame application.
 Sub applications can optionally be loosely coupled using a publish-and-subscribe pattern.
-This one is on-line and you should use the demo script in this document(PDF) to find your way around it.
+Online.
+Demo Scriptsee the section 'Running the Demo'.

 Every project has a PDF posted to Maven central along with Javadocs, binaries etc. So for more detailed information you should go there next.
 The Git repositories hold all the source, and they all build with Maven.